billimarie/billimarie.github.io/README.md

 🌍 Place-based, climate-aware design

-I actively seek out dissenting views, blind spots, and critiques — not to weaken ideas, but to strengthen them.
+According to ChatGPT: I actively seek out dissenting views, blind spots, and critiques...not to weaken ideas, but to strengthen them.

 # Navigation